VladPVS/FastSearchLibrary/README.md

 ### SPEED OF WORK
-It depends on your computer performance, current loading, but usually `Fast` methods and instance method `StartSearch()` are performed at least in 2 times faster than simple one-thread recursive algorithm if you use modern multicore processor of course.
+It depends on your computer performance, current loading, but usually `Fast` methods and instance method `StartSearch()` are performed at least in 2 times faster than simple one-thread recursive algorithm.